akhodakivskiy/VimFx/documentation/options.md

 If `prevent_autofocus` is enabled, all focus events except those that occur within this number of milliseconds after a user interaction are suppressed.

+If you set i to 0, _all_ programmaticly invoked focus events in web pages will be prevented.
+Only focus events as the result of you clicking or pressing a key are allowed.
+Some sites automatically focuses inputs after clicking some button, which might make this undesireable.

+Setting it to a very large value basically has the same effact as turning of `prevent_autofocus`.

 ### `prevent_autofocus_modes`

 Space separated list of modes where `prevent_autofocus` should be used.